Sammysupport/spot-on/README.md

 <li><b>Socket options:</b> In addition to binding a socket to a local address or connecting it to a destination address, application programs need a method to control the socket.
 Application programs may also want to control the allocation of buffer space, determine if the socket allows transmission of broadcast, or control processing of out-of-band data, which is a logically independent transmission channel associated with each pair of connected stream sockets.
 Spot-On provides several custom socket options in this regard. </li>
 <li>Socialist Millionaires Protocol.</li>
 <li>Sparc.</li>
+<li><b>SSL/TLS:</b> Spot-On provides optional SSL/TLS client and server roles: with ECC, RSA.
+Of coursse, as McEliece has not yet been implemented in a SSL/TLS process.
+SSL/TLS is within Spot-On used to provide an additional transport encryption, as already the data (e.g. messaging) packet is encrypted, the SSL/TLS process adds another layer of encryption.
+Spot-On is therefore one of the applications providung multi-encryption: Ciphertext is secured by another layer of encryption, here SSL/TLS - which therefore can be optionally, as it secures already encrypted ciphertext. </li>
 <li>Themes.</li>
 <li>Threefish CBC.</li>
 <li>UDP multicast, unicast.</li>